tonylevine/ML_Climate_Classification/README.md

 ## Project Overview

 This project serves the mission of ClimateWins, a fictional climate advocacy nonprofit dedicated to understanding and communicating climate change impacts across Europe through data-driven analysis and accessible machine learning applications.
-My focus is on developing robust machine learning models to classify weather conditions as "pleasant" or "unpleasant" across 15 locations throughout Europe, spanning over six decades of meteorological data (1960-2022).
+The focus is on developing robust machine learning models to classify weather conditions as "pleasant" or "unpleasant" from 15 locations throughout Europe, spanning over six decades of meteorological data (1960-2022).

 By leveraging historical weather patterns, I aim to:

-- Quantify climate comfort trends across different European regions over time
+- Quantify climate trends across different European regions over time
-- Identify regional variations in weather pleasantness and their evolution
+- Identify regional variations in weather and their evolution
 - Provide evidence-based insights for climate advocacy and policy discussions
 - Demonstrate accessible AI applications for environmental research and public education